philippebeck/-services/README.md

 -   **setMeta(title, description, url, image)** set all meta for pages
 -   **setTitle(title)** set head title & title for og/tw
 -   **setUrl(url)** set canonical & url/site for og/tw

 ---

+## Tests

+You can run unit tests with Jest :
+`npm test`

+Or with coverage :
+`npm test -- --coverage`

+---